30+ Graphic Design Movies Every Designer Should Watch for Inspiration [Audio Version]

 Stealing Beauty, 1996

-The film falls under the definition of aesthetic cinema by all parameters.
+This film falls under the definition of aesthetic cinema by all parameters.
 There are Bernardo Bertolucci’s masterful direction, the incomparable Liv Tyler in the leading role, the picturesque Tuscan scenery, as well as the piercing and pure feelings.
 All these things make it one of the most beautiful and touching films in the history of Italian cinema.
+Graphic design in film has never been more impressive.

 The Neon Demon, 2016